 Program Objective (Massage Therapy): The objective of the Massage Therapy program is to provide instruction in this growing service area in the beauty salon.
 After completing this program, a student will be qualified to be employed in a salon as massage therapist providing massage services.

-POLICIES FOR PROFESSIONAL DEVELOPMENT (Massage Therapy-Boardman campus only):
+POLICIES FOR PROFESSIONAL DEVELOPMENT (Massage Therapy):